Zero-sum Dynkin games under common and independent Poisson constraints: Introduction

 The rest of the paper is structured as follows.
 In Section~\ref{sec:setup} we introduce Dynkin games under the common and the independent constraints in a diffusion setting.
 Our main results on constrained zero-sum Dynkin games are presented in Section~\ref{sec:translate}.
 Section~\ref{sec:examples} contains two examples.
 In the first example, the optimal stopping sets for the problem under the common constraint are disjoint, and therefore the value function and stopping sets of the independent constraint game are the same as those for the common constraint.
 Then, in a second example we show that the converse is not true---in this example we give the game value and (disjoint) stopping sets for the game under the independent constraint but these do not define the solution for the game under the common constraint.
 Finally, in Section~\ref{sec:BSDE}, we prove existence results for zero-sum Dynkin games in the diffusion setting under the common and the independent constraints.
 This allows us to give a large family of problems for which we know that there exist solutions (with time-homogeneous stopping sets) to the game with either the common or independent constraint, at which point our main result may be applied.
-A key element of our modelling is that we assume an infinite horizon problem.
-This means that the standard finite-horizon BSDE methodology of, for example, Liang and Sun~\cite{liang2020risk} does not apply.
-Although we borrow ideas from \cite{liang2020risk} we also need new ideas to deal with the infinite horizon and unbounded solutions.
-As a consequence some of our BSDE results over the infinite horizon may be of independent interest.
+A key element of our modelling is that we assume an infinite horizon problem with unbounded payoffs.
+This means that the standard finite-horizon BSDE methodology of, for example, Du et al ~\cite{liang2020risk} does not apply. \bDGH{To deal with the infinite horizon and unbounded solutions, we utilize an approximation argument and introduce exponential weighting into the norms on the solution spaces to control growth at infinity.
+Results concerning alternative choices of $M$ and technical proofs are provided in appendices.}